 Designing and leading workshops that are well-structured, participatory and results-oriented - that summarizes my work in the area of facilitation.
 The experiences, knowledge and ideas of participants are always key ingredients in shaping workshop outcomes.
 Follow-up actions are usually discussed and planned, in order to help ensure that recommendations or ideas are put into practice.

 Starting in September 2015, for Amnesty International, I've been designing, facilitating and reporting on workshops in Russia which aim at increasing EU protection of Russian HRDs.
-I work with human rights defenders to formulate recommendations for the EU and then facilitate a discussion of these recommendations between HRDs and EU diplomats.
-The outcomes of the workshops have contributed to guidelines for EU and EU member states' support to Russian HRDs and to more practical action to support HRDs such as trial monitoring, public statements and issuing of visas.
-The most recent (4th) workshop took place in Moscow in November 2017.
-It brought together representatives from the EU Delegation, 26 countries (both EU and "like-minded") and 19 Russian HRDs.
-HRDs reviewed and elaborated on recommendations to the EU on actions to support and protect them, then discussed these with the diplomats.
-Good practices, success stories and suggestions for improvement were identified and discussed.
+At the workshops, Russian HRDs formulate recommendations for the EU and then present these recommendations to diplomats.
+The outcomes of the workshops have contributed to EU guidelines for support to Russian HRDs and to increased practical action to support HRDs such as trial monitoring, public statements and issuing of visas.
+The most recent (5th) workshop took place in Moscow in November 2018.
+It brought together representatives from the EU Delegation, 23 EU and "like-minded" countries, and 19 Russian HRDs.

 In November 2015, I facilitated a similar workshop in Turkey, whose outcomes contributed to the EU's local strategy to protect and defend human rights defenders.